Guide - The Best of Park City

 Resort Spa Dining

-Properties including Montage Deer Valley, St. Regis, and Stein Eriksen Lodge maintain restaurants open to non-guests.
+Properties including Montage Deer Valley, St. Regis, Stein Eriksen Lodge, and Westgate Park City maintain restaurants open to non-guests.
 These venues combine refined dining with mountain luxury environments.

 Create Your Free Park City Guide →